-To write color data, the MPU loads the address register (RAM write mode) with the address of the color palette RAM location to be modified.
-The MPU performs three successive write cycles (6 or 8 bits each of red, green, and blue), using RS0-RS2 to select the color palette RAM.
-After the blue write cycle, the 3 bytes of color information are concatenated into a 24bit word (18-bit word for the Bt471/476) and written to the location specified by the address register.
+To write color data, the MPU writes the address register (RAM write mode) with the address of the color palette RAM location to be modified.
+The MPU performs three successive write cycles (6 or 8 bits each of red, green, and blue), using RSO-RS2 to select the color palette RAM.
+After the blue write cycle, the 3 bytes of color information are concatenated into an 18-bit or 24-bit word and written to the location specified by the address register.
 The address register then increments to the next location, which the MPU may modify by writing another sequence of red, green, and blue data.
-A block of color values in consecutive locations may be written to by writing the start address and performing continuous R, G, B write cycles until the entire block has been written.
-(See Figure 7 in the Timing Waveforms section.)
+A block of color values in consecutive locations may be written to by writing the start address and performing continuous R,G,B write cycles until the entire block has been written.